North County Quiet Zones

 What are the future plans for quiet zones in Palm Beach Gardens?

-Brightline – the company that has commenced high-speed passenger rail from Miami to West Palm Beach and advances with plans to continue north to Orlando – has installed safety measures in West Palm Beach, Boca Raton, Boynton Beach, and Delray Beach at select intersections.
-The above communities now have quiet zones.
-As Brightline proceeds with phase 2 of their project to bring passenger rail north from West Palm Beach to Orlando, they’ve installed safety measures at some intersections which will remove the need for trains to blow horns.
-However, additional safety measures may be required in Palm Beach Gardens.
+Brightline – the company that has commenced high-speed passenger rail from Miami to Orlando.
+As Brightline constructed their project to bring passenger rail north from West Palm Beach to Orlando, they installed safety measures at some intersections which help to remove the need for trains to blow horns.
+However, additional safety measures are found to be required in Palm Beach Gardens railway crossing locations.
 The City is evaluating the most practical safety improvements for several railway crossings here.
-Additionally, we are working with the FRA to receive credit towards the quiet zone assessment for projects already undertaken by Palm Beach Gardens.
+Additionally, we are working with the FRA to receive credit for the quiet zone establishment for projects already undertaken by Palm Beach Gardens.
 Once safety measures are in place and the risk score without horns is attained, the City will file for a quiet zone.
-However, approval will almost certainly be held until the Brightline passenger trains are certified for operation from the FRA.
 Currently, there are no quiet zones established by a municipality in Northern Palm Beach County.

 With that information in mind, the following summary and conclusions can be drawn: